census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 #### Requirements
 - Python2 and above
 - Google Cloud Platform account and project
-- Google Stackdriver Tracing enabled on your project (Need help?
-[Click here](/codelabs/stackdriver))
+- Google Stackdriver Tracing enabled on your project

 #### Installation